Why You Need To Release Shame To Unleash Creativity

 - Poor choice of partner

 - Eating behavior

 - Inability to take responsibility for oneself

-- Feeling inferior (this can result in the opposite behaviour of superiority actions)
+- Feeling inferior (this can result in the opposite behavior of superiority actions)

 - Concerns around stature and perceived position in society

-- Strong internal critical voice of one’s own behaviour
+- Strong internal critical voice of one’s own behavior

 Dana James developed the ‘archetype diet’ based upon how someone deals with shame which impacts their emotional beliefs and decisions about food and eating habits.
 She explains that shame is the leading cause of food issues and weight problems, but not necessarily shame about body image or weight.
 It can be shame of other aspects in our emotional state that lead to poor eating habits.

 - Acknowledging shame can feel remarkably odd.
-There may feel like there is nothing to ‘do’ with acknowledging shame or the experiences linked to it.
+You may feel like there is nothing to ‘do’ with acknowledging shame or the experiences linked to it.

 - To know that there is shame being held within is the first step.